 Our four part series covers the top travel photography tips for beginners – everything you’ll need to know from the time you’ve selected your first travel photography camera until you’re back home and sharing your images.
 The series will be organized into four parts:

-- Travel Photography Equipment Tips for Beginners (this post)
+- Travel Photography Equipment Tips (this post)

-- Preparation for Your Trip
+- Preparing for A Travel Photography Trip

 If you’d like to receive all these posts via email (and get access to my free travel photography-related giveaways!), please register here!